brapacki-pl/TaskManager/README.md

 properties.py - properties file

 Services.py functions:
-add(process) - Adds a new process to ProcessList using algorithm from setup (capacity (default), FIFO, priority) list(kwargs) - Returns array of records represting existing processes in a raw, text format, not ProcessList objects.
+add(process) - Adds a new process to ProcessList using algorithm from setup (capacity (default), FIFO, priority.

+list(kwargs) - Returns array of records represting existing processes in a raw, text format, not ProcessList objects.
 	arguments (optional):
-	sortBy - (pid (default), priority, createdOn) - defines sorting criteria reverseOrder - True|False(default) - sort in desc order kill(pid) - Kills process in ProcessList with provided PID kill_group(priority) - Kills all processes in ProcessList with provided priority kill_all() - Kills all processes in ProcessList
+	sortBy - (pid (default), priority, createdOn) - defines sorting criteria reverseOrder - True|False(default) - sort in desc order

+kill(pid) - Kills process in ProcessList with provided PID

+kill_group(priority) - Kills all processes in ProcessList with provided priority

+kill_all() - Kills all processes in ProcessList

 In order to allow easy testing a CMD app is created in the root folder under a name app.py